Windows and Patio Doors

 Double-Hung Windows The design of our premium double-hung windows makes them the first choice of many home-owners.
 Built with durability and energy efficiency, they’re the last word in window engineering.
 These structurally mulled double-hung windows feature natural oak wood grain and Georgian Colonial grids.

 Casement, Awning, and French Casement Windows Our casement, awning, and French casement windows provide contemporary styling and state-of-the-art performance features.
-Structurally mulled casement and awning windows allow endless design possibilities.
+Structurally mulled casement and awning windows, complete with fixed sidelights featuring Regal Colonial glass, allow endless design possibilities.

 Sliding Windows Two-or-three section sliding windows are easy to operate and easy-to-clean.
 What a beautiful way to live!

 This end-vent sliding window with half-round transom features Colonial cherry wood grain and Regal Colonial glass.

 Garden Windows Your kitchen can bloom year ’round with beautiful flowers or lush plants.
 Our garden windows add sunlight and warmth.
 Available in either Traditional or Architectural “bent glass” styles.
 This white traditional garden window features a tempered glass shelf and Corian seat.